 The Darko.Audio Podcast and YouTube channel are extensions of this website and the financial structure needed to fund their production preceded their arrival by six years.
 I’m talking about the banner ads featured on this website.
 Additional YouTube income comes from the occasional pre-roll advertiser and Google’s Adsense network.

 But surely if you don’t say nice things about an advertiser’s product, you’ll lose them as an advertiser?

-Yes!
-This does happen but we do not announce the departure of advertising clients disappointed that they cannot index their financial support to our editorial content.
+Again, we are not paid to say anything.
+All opinions are our own.
+And, yes, sometimes we lose advertisers because of those opinions.
+However, we do not announce the departure of advertising clients disappointed that they cannot index their financial support to our editorial content.
 Remember how I said advertisers are invited?
 The number of advertisers is capped at a fairly low number.
 If one advertiser drops off for whatever reason, there is always another waiting to be invited.

 You have a Patreon now too, right?

 Yes, we do — and that income funds the occasional review unit, which is then given back to Patrons via competitions once the review is done.
 It also funds video content made exclusively for the Patreon community.

 Nope, nope and three times nope.
 Why not?
 Because affiliate links effectively index income to opinion positivity.
 They blur the line between a reviewer and a salesman earning a commission.

 Are there any other payments from manufacturers we should know about?

 Nope.
 None.
 This publication’s income sources are all out in the open.